 Monday, October 29, 2012

 The other day, as we were toggling through the various music channels in our U-verse package, my wife and I came upon the "Classic Alternative" station.
 A song came on, possibly from Nirvana, and my wife expressed surprise that something from the early 1990s would be classified as "classic."
-The evidence analogue to this reaction can be found in Federal Rule of Evidence 803(16) and Federal Rule of Evidence 901(b)(8).Federal Rule of Evidence 803(16) provides an exception to the rule against hearsay for
+The evidence analogue to this reaction can be found in Federal Rule of Evidence 803(16) and Federal Rule of Evidence 901(b)(8).

 Sunday, October 28, 2012